 - Natural England

 The sector also contains not-for-profit organisations concerned with issues such as protecting the environment and animal welfare.
 Well-known groups include:

 - CABI (Centre for Agriculture and Biosciences International)

 - RSPCA (Royal Society for the Prevention of Cruelty to Animals).

 Find out more about working for an ethical employer.

 What's it like working in the sector?

 Graduates entering the environment and agriculture sector can expect:

-- to work outdoors in all weathers or to be part-office based;
+- to work outdoors in all weather conditions or to be part-office based

-- a wide range of jobs, from practical hands-on and physically demanding work to consultancy;
+- a wide range of roles, from practical hands-on and physically demanding work to consultancy

 To find out more about typical salaries and working conditions in your chosen career, see job profiles.